compuserscripts/6v6_lua/README.md

 notif on screen if someone looks at you, highlight or borders

 sticky explosion radius/rocket explosion radius when drawing projected path, like a ball

+fix nohats so that

+local get_materials = function(material)
+    if material:GetTextureGroupName() == "World textures" then
+        --material:ColorModulate(255, 0, 0); --done this one first then done the one below to try "reset" it. material:ColorModulate(255, 255, 255);
+    end
+end
+materials.Enumerate(get_materials)

+world textures don't get hidden, i guess vertexlitgeneric somethign fucks up